intel-secl/skc-tools/SKC_Product_Guide.md

 After the components have been built, the installation binaries can be found in the directories created by the build scripts.

-For components written in GO (Authentication and Authorization Service, Certificate Management Service, SGXAgent, SGX Attestation HUB, SGX Verfication Service):
+For components written in GO (Authentication and Authorization Service, Certificate Management Service, SGXAgent, SGX Attestation HUB, SGX Caching Service, SGX Quote Verfication Service, SGX Host Verification Service):

 \<servicename\>/out/\<servicename\>.bin